Russian Latin alphabet: Soviet project

 On January 25, 1930, the Politburo of the Central Committee of the All-Union Communist Party (Bolsheviks), under the chairmanship of Stalin, instructed Glavnauka to stop working on the question of the Latinization of the Russian alphabet.

 The case did not reach the practical implementation of the project.
-His memory remained mainly in a humorous context: in the popular novel by IA Ilf and EP Petrov "Golden Calf" describes the invented comrade.
-Polykhaeva (head of the office called "Hercules") universal stamp with the following text:
+His memory remained mainly in a humorous context: in the popular novel by I. A. Ilf and Ye.
+P. Petrov "The Little Golden Calf" describes the invented comrade Polykhaev's (head of the company called "Hercules") universal stamp with the following text:

 It is reported that employees were "particularly confused by the paragraph about the Latin alphabet."
-Although the action of the novel dates back to 1930 — the apogee of the Soviet campaign for Latinization, it is clear that the decisive promise in the city of the Black Sea (ie in Odessa) was premature and absurd.
+Although the action of the novel dates back to 1930 — the apogee of the Soviet campaign for Latinization, it is clear that the decisive promise in the city of the Black Sea (i. e. in Odessa) was premature and absurd.

-After 1936, the translation of the n letter into Latin, apparently, no one thought, because the opposite process began — Cyrillic.
-Work on the recording of the Russian language in Latin moved into the plane of development of transliteration systems.
-Also under the name of romanization are known foreign developments for the Cyrillic alphabet.
-They are usually listed in a table of different ways to transliterate the Russian alphabet.
+After 1936, apparently no one thought about transition of the Russian language to the Latin script, because the opposite process began — Cyrillisation.
+Work on the recording of the Russian language in the Latin script moved into the plane of development of transliteration systems.
+See Romanization of Russian.